Weekend with 4 kids at the New River Gorge National Park and Preserve

 🧒 Kid-Friendly?
 Yes.
 The short hike to Kate’s Falls and Concho Rim are easy with kids.
 At the bridge base, ours enjoyed climbing rocks and exploring the riverbank.

-🏡 Where to Stay: Cabin at ACE Adventure Resort — kitchens and space for families.
+🏡 Where to Stay: This time we rented out a cabin at ACE Adventure Resort — that's equipped with kitchens and space for families.
 The inflatable water park on the lake is open in summer but was closed during our April visit.

 Comments